rtolsma/StockServer/plan.md

 The controller will consist of a nodejs server reacting to user input and updating the display with new data from the databases.

+Database helper class.
+Retrieves all data from a database or queries/downloads data and creates the database given a ticker+interval.

 ### View

 An interactive candlestick chart.
 Should have interactive features to have user input on dates, interval, and ticker symbol.